 Angie Thomas

-Angela Thomas (born September 20, 1988) is an American young adult author, best known for writing The Hate U Give (2017).
+Angela Thomas (born September 20, 1988) is an American young adult author, known for her contributions to young adult fiction.
+She gained international recognition for her novel The Hate U Give (2017) which addresses police violence and racism.
 Her second young adult novel, On the Come Up, was released on February 25, 2019.
 Her most recent novel, Concrete Rose, was released on January 12, 2021.

 Angie Thomas was born on September 20, 1988, in Jackson, Mississippi, where she was raised.